Oak and Wood Cabinets – How do Decide Whether to Stain or Paint

 See the after photo below

 What does that mean?
-It means that just because your cabinets are solid wood, doesn’t mean that they actually look good and here are a few reasons why…
+It means that just because your cabinets are solid wood, doesn’t mean they actually look good and here are a few reasons why…

 - If they’re outdated in style or stain (like the previous photo) you won’t be doing the wood any justice.
 Overly orange, yellow, red or pickled (pink) wood cabinets can look outdated, especially if the rest of your home and its decorative choices don’t support them